patheros/PathSetManuals/Upcoming.md

 ### Shuttle
 <a href="modules/Shuttle.md">![Image of Shuttle module](images/Shuttle.png)</a><br/>
 [Shuttle Manual](modules/Shuttle.md)<br/>
-Additive sine-wave oscillator with an infinite permutation of harmonics.
-Use it to travel to all the known planets and more.
+An additive sine-wave oscillator with up to 15 harmonics.
+Travel between the infinite permutations of different harmonics or use a polyphonic cable to modify your destination.

 ## Path Set: Free